-Yoga classes don’t need props, but boy are they fun!
-There are so many props to choose from that it’s hard to narrow down my favorite.
-But after teaching for a few years, I have a better idea of which I tend to use the most and why it is my favorite.
+Yoga classes do not need props, but boy are they fun!
+There are so many props to choose from that it is hard to narrow down my favorite.
+After teaching for a few years, I have a better idea of which I tend to use the most and why it is my favorite.
 Maybe that will change in years to come, but for now, it’s my go-to staple.
 Plus, the kids always love it!
-Drum roll….it’s the pinwheel!
+Drum roll…it is the pinwheel!

 Try these ways to use the pinwheel:

-1. Have kids sit criss-cross applesauce with their backs tall.
+1. Have kids sit in criss-cross applesauce with their backs tall.
 Instruct them to take a deep breath in and then out right into the center of the pinwheel.
 Tell them to count to three and then breathe again.
 Do this a few times.
-Ask them how they feel when they are done.
+Then ask them how they feel when they are done.

-2. Have kids pass the pinwheel.
+2. Have kids pass the pinwheel around.
 Instruct them to breathe into the center and then to pass it immediately so that the pinwheel never stops.
 Explain that we can never stop breathing!
 Our life force is very literally in our breath!
 This helps with building teamwork too.

-3. Get a giant pinwheel made of bright colors, holographic material, or else something else eye-catching.
+3. Get a giant pinwheel made of bright colors, holographic material, or something else eye-catching.
 Place it in the center of the room and instruct all of the children to breathe “big!”.
-Move the petals and as it moves, teach the children to focus on only one as it rotates and rotates and rotates.
+Move the petals and as it moves, teach the children to focus only on one as it rotates and rotates and rotates.
 With each rotation, their belly should rise and fall.
-Now, you’ve just helped them meditate and breathe!
+Now, you have just helped them to meditate and breathe!

 Do you have a favorite way to use the pinwheel?
 Share with us!
-And get more ideas for using pinwheels on our other blog posts.
+Get more ideas for using pinwheels on our other blog posts.